lzim/teampsd/ees_workgroup/post_tests/mtl_red_part_2_post-test.md

 **3. The *Modeling to Learn* SPReferrals tab allows your team to:**

   a.
-Select clinics that your team refers to for suicide prevention
+Select clinics that your team refers to or receives referrals from

   b.
 Select evidence-based care strategies linked to suicide prevention

   c.
-Select General Mental Health and Primary Care clinics for referral
+Select patients who need specialty mental health care

   d.
 Select clinics that your team refers to for medication management